Note: This page is for the pitcher Jim Henderson who made his major league debut in 2012. For other with similar names, click here.

 Henderson joined the Milwaukee Brewers system in 2009.
 He split the year between the Brevard County Manatees (3-0, 4 Sv, 2.76, .160 average in 15 games), Huntsville Stars (1-0, 2.57 in 3 games) and Wisconsin Timber Rattlers (17 Sv, 1.07, .207 average in 26 outings).
 He then joined Team Canada for the 2009 Baseball World Cup.

 On July 26, 2012, Henderson reached the major league in his 10th professional season.
-That likely will make him the last player drafted by the late Montreal Expos to ever make his major league debut.
+That made him the last player drafted by the late Montreal Expos to make his major league debut.
 That day, he pitched a scoreless inning in relief against the Washington Nationals, the current incarnation of the team that had drafted him all those years ago.
 The Brewers were already trailing 7-0 when he relieved Yovani Gallardo to start the 6th.
-He struck out the first batter he faced, Roger Bernadina, the retired Jesus Flores on a ground ball and Edwin Jackson flew out to center for a perfect inning.
-He was then replaced by Tyler Thornburg on a double switch at the start of the 7th inning.
+He struck out the first batter he faced, Roger Bernadina, then retired Jesus Flores on a ground ball and Edwin Jackson flew out to center for a perfect inning.
+He was then replaced by Tyler Thornburg in a double switch at the start of the 7th inning.
 He pitched well in his first taste of the majors, going only 1-3, but with a decent 3.52 ERA and 3 saves in 36 games.
 His most impressive stat, however, was that he struck out a whopping 45 batters in 30 2/3 innings (13.2 batters per 9 innings), while giving up only 26 hits.

 Henderson pitched for Team Canada in the 2013 World Baseball Classic, but contributed to an awful team pitching performance with a couple of poor outings in relief (5 H, 5 R in 1 IP, taking the loss against Team USA after blowing a lead).
 Only R.J.
 Swindle fared worse on the porous Canadian staff.
 However, once the 2013 season started, he was excellent.
 He was credited with the Brewers' 5-4 Opening Day win over the Colorado Rockies in extra innings on April 1st, then, after closer and fellow Canadian team member John Axford struggled in his first few outings, took over for him as the team's closer.
 He was outstanding in his first few opportunities.
 In seven appearances between April 8-23, he went 1-0 with 5 saves, giving up only 4 hits and 1 run in 7 innings while striking out 10.
 That coincided with a torrid streak by Milwaukee, which had a 9-game winning streak at that point.
+On May 25th, he was forced to the disabled list with a strained hamstring; he had been perfect in 9 save opportunities up to that point, and his ERA was a sparkling 0.82.
+He was able to claim back the closer's job when he returned and finished the year with 28 saves, to go along with a record of 5-5, 2.70 in 61 games.